qualisys/QTM-Connect-For-Maya/readme.md

 ### HumanIK
 The naming convention used by the joints is recognized by HumanIK.
-To automatically map joints to a HumanIK character definition load the `HIK` template.
+To automatically map joints to a HumanIK character definition you need to charcaterize your skeleton.
+To do so, go to the HumanIk pane, click on 'Create Character Definition', click on one of the joint of your skeleton (in the 3D view) and then load the `HIK` template (folder icon in the HumanIK pane).
 ![HumanIK pane screenshot](./assets/HumanIK_pane.png "HumanIK pane")

 ## Streaming marker data